Research to Prevent Blindness and American Academy of Ophthalmology Award for IRIS® Registry Research

 - Alignment with Academy’s mission: protect sight and empower lives

-- IRIS Registry data elements and dates of service needed for analysis
+- IRIS Registry data elements and time period needed for analysis

 - Significance: Does the project address an important problem or a critical barrier to progress in the field?

 - Investigator: Is the candidate well suited to the project and does the candidate have appropriate experience and training?

 - Innovation: Is this a unique research question for the IRIS Registry?

 - Approach: Are the overall strategy, methodology and analyses well-reasoned, and is the project feasible?

 - Environment: Are the institutional support and other resources available to the investigators adequate for the project proposed?